opensourcefeed/opensourcefeed.github.io/distribution-linuxmint.md

 ---

-**Linux Mint** is a popular operating system based on Ubuntu.
-In addition to all benefits of Ubuntu, Linux Mint ships a well tweaked desktop environment and wisely chosen applications to provide a user friendly, productive and highly efficient operating system.
+**Linux Mint** is a free, desktop-focused Linux distribution built on Ubuntu.
+It combines Ubuntu’s stability with a carefully designed desktop environment and pre-selected applications, offering a productive and efficient computing experience.
+Mint uses APT for package management and supports Flatpak, allowing users to install sandboxed applications easily.

-Linux Mint ships different multimedia codecs and plugins to give out of the box support for wide range of media formats.
+The operating system includes multimedia codecs and plugins that provide out-of-the-box support for a wide range of audio and video formats.
+It also includes proprietary drivers where needed, ensuring hardware works immediately after installation.

-Linux Mint releases officially comes with two different desktop environments, MATE and Cinnamon.
-Additionally, there are two community flavors featuring Xfce and Plasma desktop environments.

-Besides Linux Mint regular releases based on Ubuntu, there is another variation based on Debian.
-The Linux Mint Debian Edition (LMDE) is a semi rolling distribution shipping updated packages in a regular interval of time.
+Official Linux Mint releases come in two main desktop editions: Cinnamon and MATE.
+Additionally, the community maintains Xfce and Plasma flavors, optimized for performance and usability across different hardware.

+For users seeking a Debian-based alternative, Linux Mint Debian Edition (LMDE) provides a semi-rolling release model.
+LMDE delivers regular package updates directly from Debian while keeping the Mint desktop polished and user-friendly.
+Linux Mint also follows Ubuntu LTS releases, offering long-term support for security updates and stability.